Last updated on July 24th, 2022 at 12:22 pm

 What To Do in Polignano a Mare If You Have More Than Just One Day

 Whether you’re driving or using public transport to travel across the region, Polignano a Mare enjoys a convenient location from where it’s easy to get to many of the region’s most exciting destinations, such as Bari, Monopoli, Ostuni or Lecce, to name but a few.
-After all, when it comes to beautiful places to visit in Puglia, the sky’s the limit!
+After all, when it comes to the best places to visit in Puglia, the sky’s the limit!

 6 Comments